-That this duo have yet to find a contract with a major record label strikes me as a fact worthy of inclusion in Ripley’s Believe It or Not.
-A top-prize winner in the 1974 American Song Festival, Tom Russell is an evocative singer and guitarist who writes lyrically fresh, melodically inventive tunes.
-And Patricia Hardin, a fine, classically trained pianist, fully shares her partner’s vocal and compositional gifts.
+That Tom Russell and Patricia Hardin have yet to find a contract with a major record label strikes me as a fact worthy of inclusion in Ripley’s Believe It or Not.
+A top-prize winner in the 1974 American Song Festival, Russell is an evocative singer and guitarist who writes lyrically fresh, melodically inventive tunes.
+And Hardin, a classically trained pianist, fully shares her partner’s vocal and compositional gifts.

 [Note: Years later, in 1994, this album was finally issued on The Early Years, a CD that also included other fine early Hardin and Russell material.]